kiran94pro/Kiran_Portfolio/README.md

 # Kiran_Portfolio

+I am a Master’s degree student aspiring to be a data scientist with experience in Machine Learning algorithms, natural language processing.
+I am a committed individual looking for an opportunity to gain vital experience.

+# Education
+  Master's degree in Data Science at Dalarna University, Sweden.

+  Bachelor's degree in Computer Science Engineering at GNiT, India.

+# Skills

+    Python
+    SQL
+    R Programming
+    Java(Basics)

 # Project 1: Fake and Real News Dataset
 I worked on this dataset using RNN, Random Forest and Multinomial Naïve Bayes, to check which is the best among them with different parameters.
 I have done this project for my Machine Learning course.